nkrad/PythonBTCPrivPubKeygen/README.md

 # Objective
 Develop a client-side Bitcoin wallet address generator.

+# Usage
+Open cmd in the directory with keys.py or keyloop.py and input either one. keys.py runs once, while keyloop.py allows user input to dictate the amount of times the code is run.

 # Use cases
 In applications that an individual wants to generate a Bitcoin address on the fly, completely random (uses urandom) while not requiring a network connection.